-From Version 2.6 onwards uLisp supports the Maxim MAX32620FTHR board, which is based on the MAX32620 96 MHz ARM Cortex M4F microcontroller:
+The Maxim MAX32620FTHR board is an Feather-style board based on the MAX32620 96 MHz ARM Cortex M4F microcontroller:

 The board provides 2048 KB flash and a generous 256 KB RAM.
 It includes a JST socket for a Lipo battery, and provides several features ideal for battery-operated applications: a MAX77650 SIMO Buck-Boost PMIC for power conversion and battery management, and a MAX17055 Fuel Gauge to measure battery life .